-If you are already on Social Security or drawing Railroad Retirement Benefits, then you will be automatically enrolled.
+You will be automatically enrolled if you’re already on Social Security or drawing Railroad Retirement Benefits.
 However, if not, you will have to enroll yourself.

 How to Enroll in a Plan During My Initial Coverage Election Period

-Once enrolled in Part B, then your next step is to meet with a licensed insurance agent who can help you find a Medicare Advantage plan which meets your needs.
+Once enrolled in Part B, your next step is to meet with a licensed insurance agent who can help you find a Medicare Advantage plan that meets your needs.